Why is stock management important for business success?

 High levels of stock turnover – or stock turn – suggest that sales are strong and that no excess stock is being held.
 With good insight into your stock, you can readily identify slow-moving stock – which you can then promote or discount to help it move more quickly.
 You can also see what’s selling well and ensure you have good levels of availability.

-Measuring and acting on your stock turn rate helps you to sell more and to minimise your stock-holding – boosting income and reducing costs.
+Measuring and acting on your stock turn rate helps you to sell more and to minimise your stock-holding – increase profit and reducing costs.

 Greater productivity.